-- a) Magnetic field only (Figure 2a).
-Application of an external magnetic field should result in a Zeeman splitting of the electron energy levels corresponding to the two possible α or β spin configurations (consistently to their being parallel or antiparallel to the magnetic field), with a small excess of electron population on the lower level, increasing with increasing energy gap and decreasing with temperature.
-A 180° rotation in the orientation of the magnetic field vector should result in a specular situation (e.g. lower β , higher α instead of lower α , higher β), energetically identical to the initial one in terms of energy levels and gap, as well as population ratio (Scheme 1, top right); - b) Chiral film only (Figure 2b).
-A splitting of α and β electron energy levels should also occur within a chiral film phase, consistently with its molecular electrostatic potential^{49,50} (Scheme 1 bottom left); in this case specular and energetically identical situations must be obtained depending on the (R)- or (S)- film configuration.
-Incidentally, the splitting should be particularly remarkable in the case of inherently chiral selectors with high macro-/supramolecular order: - c) Chiral film plus magnetic field (Figure 2c,d, Scheme 1 bottom right).
-Combining the two above effects, two couples of situations can arise (orange or green in the scheme), depending on the film configuration and magnet orientation
+(a) Magnetic field only (Fig. 2a)

+Application of an external magnetic field should result in a Zeeman splitting of the electron energy levels corresponding to the two possible α and β spin configurations (consistent with their being parallel or antiparallel to the magnetic field), with a small excess of electron population on the lower level, increasing with increasing energy gap and decreasing with temperature.
+A 180° rotation in the orientation of the magnetic field vector should result in a specular situation (e.g. lower β and higher α instead of lower α and higher β), energetically identical to the initial one in terms of energy levels and gap, as well as population ratio (Scheme 1, top right).

-(north-south NS or south-north SN): (i) (R)-film/NS magnet and (S)-film/SN magnet and (ii) (R)-film/SN magnet and (S)film/NS magnet.
-Importantly, one couple of situations (the orange cases) must correspond to external applied magnetic field and internal "chiral field" 49 in synergy, i.e. favouring the same α or β spin configuration while unfavouring the opposite β or α one.
-Instead, the other couple (the green cases) must correspond to external applied magnetic field "chiral internal field" in opposition, favouring/unfavouring opposite spin configurations (i.e. with film favouring α and magnet favouring β , or vice versa).
+Importantly, one couple of situations (the orange cases) must correspond to the external applied magnetic field and internal "chiral field"49 in synergy, i.e. favouring the same α or β spin configuration while unfavouring the opposite β or α one.
+Instead, the other couple (the green cases) must correspond to the external applied magnetic field and internal "chiral field" in opposition, i.e. favouring/unfavouring opposite spin configurations (i.e. with the film favouring α and the magnet favouring β, or vice versa).
 The two "synergistic" situations are reciprocally specular and energetically equivalent (the only difference being the favoured spin configuration).
 However, they are energetically different from the two (reciprocally specular and equivalent) "opponent" situations.
-In particular the "synergistic" cases must correspond to a lower energy for the preferred spin and a higher energy for the unfavoured one, resulting in a higher energy gap between the two levels, and therefore a higher population ratio for the lower level respect to the higher one.
-Such a situation can justify the observed halfwave potential shift.
+In particular the "synergistic" cases must correspond to a lower energy for the preferred spin and a higher energy for the unfavoured one, resulting in a higher energy gap between the two levels, and therefore a higher population ratio for the lower level with respect to the higher one.
+Such a situation can justify the observed half-wave potential shift.

-Notably, similar outstanding potential differences had been formerly observed by some of us on oligo-BT2T4 surfaces "recognizing" the (R)- or (S)-enantiomer of redox probes in solution, without applied magnetic field.44-46 Indeed, by analogy with the present case, one might now consider to explain such results in terms not only of probe-film molecular interactions, but also of spin-related electron energy level splitting, resulting in that case from the chiral film field being modulated by the presence of the (R)- or (S)- probe enantiomer.
-In any case, comparing the cited experiments with the present ones, our achiral redox probes combined with the external magnetic field appear as mimic ofthe truly chiral spin filtering interface, looks as a truly chiral chiral redox probes in the absence of magnetic field.
+Notably, similar outstanding potential differences were formerly observed by some of us on oligo- BT_2T_4 surfaces "recognizing" the (R)- or (S)-enantiomer of redox probes in solution, without an applied magnetic field.^{44-46} Indeed, by analogy with the present case, one might now consider explaining such results in terms not only of probe-film molecular interactions but also of spin-related electron energy level splitting, resulting in the chiral film field being modulated by the presence of the (R)- or (S)-probe enantiomer.
+In any case, comparing the cited experiments with the present ones, our achiral redox probes combined with the external magnetic field appear as mimics of chiral redox probes in the absence of a magnetic field.